Dixville Notch Votes 3-3 Split to Open Razor-Thin Election

 Harris meanwhile hammered home her opposition to Trump-backed abortion bans across the United States — one of her key vote-winning positions with crucial women voters.

-But she also struck an upbeat note – and notably avoided mentioning Trump, after weeks of targeting him directly as a threat to democracy for his dark rhetoric and repeated threats to exact retribution on his political opponents.
+But she also struck an upbeat note, and notably avoided mentioning Trump, after weeks of targeting him directly as a threat to democracy.

-Trump's return would also instantly fuel international instability, with U.S. allies in Europe and NATO alarmed by his isolationist "America First" policies.
-Trading partners are nervously watching his vow to impose sweeping import tariffs.

-A Harris victory would give the U.S. its first Black woman and South Asian president – and signal an end to the Trump era which has dominated U.S. politics for nearly a decade.
+A Harris victory would give the U.S. its first Black woman and South Asian president.

 Trump has said he would not seek election again in 2028.